-Preliminary user and system requirements stem from the activities performed from T1.2 Elicitation of user and stakeholder requirements & market needs and T1.3 Definition of the dynamic EPC scheme, which have been documented in D1.2 Next-generation EPC's user and stakeholder requirements & market needs and D1.3 Aspects of Next generation EPC's definition v1 respectively.
+Preliminary user and system requirements stem from the activities performed from T1.2 Elicitation of user and stakeholder requirements & market needs and T1.3 Definition of the dynamic EPC scheme, which have been documented in D1.2 Next-generation EPC's user and stakeholder requirements & market needs and D1.3 Aspects of Next generation EPC's definition v1/D1.6 Aspects of Next generation EPC's definition v2, respectively.

 Towards effectively collecting and managing functional and non-functional requirements for the D^2EPC system, the Volere methodology was followed (Template shown in Table 1) in an effort to make a set of requirements that is standardised, trackable, and prioritised.
 To facilitate further the requirements extraction and management from the consortium members, CERTH deployed a JIRA framework.
-By doing so, a formalised process has been introduced, allowing the efficient tracking of each requirement individually, but also in regards to other ones.
-This is also expected to facilitate requirement refinement as technical activities progress, to quickly adapt to changing or upcoming requirements.
+By doing so, a formalised process was introduced, allowing the efficient tracking of each requirement individually, but also in regards to other ones.
+This also facilitates the requirement refinement as technical activities progress, to quickly adapt to changing or upcoming requirements.